 These By-Laws and any subsequent amendments will be presented in writing to the Full Members and Associate Members at least ten (10) days before a vote is conducted.
 Ratification of these By-Laws and approval of any amendments shall require a two-thirds majority of those Full Members and Associate Members voting.
 Such vote may be taken at the annual meeting or at a special meeting.

 These By-Laws and any subsequent amendments shall not be effective unless approved by the University.

 These By-Laws shall become effective upon approval by the University of Illinois Board of Trustees.

+New document approval: July 16, 2026